CongducPham/LowCostLoRaGw/gw_full_latest/README.md

           collisions:0 txqueuelen:1000
           RX bytes:6565141 (6.2 MiB)  TX bytes:1452497 (1.3 MiB)

 In the example, we have "HWaddr b8:27:eb:be:da:21" then the gateway id will be "00000027EBBEDA21".
-There is an additional script called test_gwid.sh in the script folder to test whether the gateway id can be easily determined.
-In the script folder, simply run test_gwid.sh:
+There is an additional script called `test_gwid.sh` in the script folder to test whether the gateway id can be easily determined.
+In the `scripts` folder, simply run `test_gwid.sh`:

 	> cd /home/pi/lora_gateway/scripts
 	> ./test_gwid.sh
 	Detecting gw id as 00000027EBBEDA21

-If you don't see something similar to 00000027EBBEDA21 (8 bytes in hex format) then you have to explicitly provide the **last 5 bytes**	of the gw id to basic_config_gw.sh.
-Otherwise, in the script folder, simply run basic_config_gw.sh to automatically configure your gateway.
+If you don't see something similar to 00000027EBBEDA21 (8 bytes in hex format) then you have to explicitly provide the **last 5 bytes** of the gw id to `basic_config_gw.sh`.
+Otherwise, in the `scripts` folder, simply run `basic_config_gw.sh` to automatically configure your gateway.

 	> cd /home/pi/lora_gateway/scripts
 	> ./basic_config_gw.sh